 Using the toe cages not only helps with easier transitions but also keeps the rest shorter and allows to maintain a higher heart rate.

 That’s why I prefer doing tread bootcamps (even on my bike).
 They don’t have these annoying 1-minute transition periods, which means I can go straight into the next exercise.

 The peloton bike doesn’t come with toe cages.
 Whenever you buy a bike or bike+, they both come with standard Delta-compatible clip-in pedals.

 However, peloton does sell toe cages via phone.
 Alternatively, you can get a pair from other online stores.

 Here’s the thing.

-Peloton sells the toe cages that can be mounted into the standard pedals.
-So they basically sell is attachment, which is easy to assemble because you don’t have to change the whole pedals.
+Peloton sells toe cages that can be mounted into the standard pedals.
+So they basically sell is attachments, which is easy to assemble because you don’t have to change the whole pedals.